aabccd021/tiny-cookie-session/README.md

 ## Managing Security for Inactive Users

-You can limit number of stored tokens, and still being secure against cookie theft, by providing the user an option to "log out other devices".
+You can limit number of stored tokens, and still detect cookie theft, by providing the user an option to "log out other devices".

 Consider this configuration: